-Thomas Dante: From Apprentice to Paid Staff Engineer in Houston!
+Thomas Dante: From Extern to Paid Staff Engineer in Houston!

 Tom has been active in the Houston music scene for some time, and still plays in a band that formed while he was in high school—but he also knew he wanted to learn the audio engineering side.
 “Since my sophomore year in high school, I’ve kind of set my mind on the audio recording and started to get into that, recording personal albums with Garage Band and that kind of stuff,” he says.